JiancongXiao/PM_RLHF/README.md

 ## Reproducing Figure 6 and Table 3 Results

-Replace train_llama2_7b.sh by train_opt.sh in the above shell script.
+Replace train_llama2_7b.sh by train_opt1.3b.sh in the above shell script.

 ## Main Result
 1. Standard RLHF is biased.
 Its algorithmic bias inherits from the reference model.